They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 Real monsters did not respect any of that.

-He looked once more at the crawler's claws, then moved on.
+He looked once more at the claw groove and moved on.

 The next stretch narrowed between container stacks warped inward like a metal canyon.
 Sightlines shortened.
-The sound got worse.
-Every footstep came back from somewhere it should not have.
+Sound degraded further.
+Every footstep came back from somewhere it should not.

 "Stop."